-- De jure population census: This is the type of population census which involves the counting of people who have been permanent residents of a specific area.
+- De jure population census: This is the type of population headcount which involves the counting of people who have been permanent residents of a specific area.
 It does not matter whether the person is present or not.
-This is the population census commonly referred to as counting by proxy.
+This is the population headcount commonly referred to as counting by proxy.

 IMPORTANCE OR REASONS FOR POPULATION CENSUS

 The importance or reasons for conducting a population census include:

 - Population size: Population headcount helps the government to know the number of people living in the country and the structure of the population.